MEEPproject/fpga_shell/README.md

 :card_box: The FPGA card used here is the **u55c**

 There are two ways to execute the pipeline using this environment.
-By Merge request event :arrow_heading_up: and schedule :clock1:.
+By Merge request event :arrow_heading_up: and schedule  (monthly, the 1th):clock1:.

 The bitstreams generated will be released in  https://release.meep-project.eu/nexus/#browse/search/raw